 Dr. Das is a professor of pharmaceutical sciences in pharmaceutical sciences at Butler University,College of Pharmacy & Health Sciences.
 He also served as the chair of the department of pharmaceutical sciences from 2004-2009 and director of graduate program in pharmaceutical sciences from 2004-2018.
 He is also an Adjunct Professor in the School of Medicine, Indiana University.

 Dr. Das has over twenty-five years of teaching experience in the professional pharmacy and graduate programs in the USA and Canada.
-He has supervised a number of postdoctoral, graduate and undergraduate research students, and was the key faculty responsible for the revitalization of the graduate program and research infrastructure in pharmaceutical sciences at Butler University in 2004.
+He has supervised over thirty postdoctoral, graduate and undergraduate research students, and was the key faculty responsible for the revitalization of the graduate program and research infrastructure in pharmaceutical sciences at Butler University.
 His current research involves targeted delivery of siRNA and nano-composites for the treatment of cancer and neurodegenerative diseases.
-Dr. Das has over 150 research publications, review articles, patents, proceedings, conference presentations, and book chapters, is a recipient of multiple awards/honors, and has secured extramural research funding from NIH, PDA, and the pharmaceutical industry.
+Dr. Das has over 150 research publications, review articles, patents, proceedings, conference presentations, and book chapters, is a recipient of multiple awards/honors, and has secured extramural research funding from NIH, PDA, and several pharmaceutical industries.

 Strength Finder Top Five Attributes: LEARNER | STRATEGIC | ACHIEVER | FOCUS | INCLUDER

-Specialties: Targeted delivery of anticancer drugs,modulation of MDR in cancer, delivery of siRNA, formulation development of poorly soluble drugs and stability studies of pharmaceuticals, biosimilar drugs.
+Research areas: Nanomedicine,biomaterials & bioengineering, targeted delivery of anticancer drugs,modulation of MDR in cancer, delivery of siRNA, 3D cell culture, microfluidics, formulation development of poorly soluble drugs and stability studies of pharmaceuticals.